North Carolina Community College Transfers

 - Transfer hours must be from a regionally accredited institution.

-- Submission of official transcripts from all previously attended institutions.
+- Submission of official transcripts from all previously attended colleges/universities.

 - Submission of the Dean's Evaluation Form from the last institution attended.

 - Submission of official SAT or ACT scores.
 Standardized test scores are not required if the applicant is at least 21 years of age or if the applicant has 27 semester hours of transferable college credit.
 Scores included on an official high school transcript will be considered official.

 Are you a transfer student and want to take evening classes at one of our locations including Mount Olive, Jacksonville, New Bern, Research Triangle Park, Smithfield, Washington and Wilmington?
 Please click the button below: